Electrifying America’s Sports Car

 What makes the E-Ray so special, besides the performance and efficiency advantages provided by its hybrid propulsion, is its intelligent eAWD system. eAWD constantly learns the road surface, seamlessly adapting to meet real-time traction conditions as well as the driver’s needs.
 In low-traction environments, the Corvette E-Ray’s eAWD system pushes more power to the front wheels, helping to enhance stability.
 When powering out of corners, the electric front motor provides extra traction and further enhances the Corvette’s stunning acceleration.

-Multiple Drive Modes
+The Corvette E-Ray Has Multiple Drive Modes

 A number selectable drive modes are tailored for different driving conditions, which vary the amount of electric assist: Tour, Sport, Track, Weather, My Mode and Z-Mode.
 There is also a full-electric Stealth mode that allows all-electric driving up to 45 mph, and a Charge+ mode, which maximizes the battery’s state of charge on for racetrack use.
 For more relaxed situations, the E-Ray’s active fuel management system enhances fuel economy by switching the powerful V-8 to four-cylinder mode, and maximizing its use of the electric motor.